official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 “I’m not aware of the detail of discussions.
 I would presume there were discussions taking place.
 I wasn’t a part of them.
 I didn’t attend Cabinet.
-This was a practice which had grown up over quite a long period of time that the Attorney General didn’t attend Cabinet unless apparently legal advice was called for.”84
+This was a practice which had grown up over quite a long period of time that the Attorney General didn’t attend Cabinet unless apparently legal advice was called for.”[^84]

-190. As early as March 2002, Lord Goldsmith had “wanted to be in a position to engage constructively” so that his “advice could be factored into the development of different options” in relation to the use of force in Iraq.85 His Office had explicitly told the Cabinet Office that “It would not be helpful” if Lord Goldsmith was “presented at the last moment with a request for a ‘yes or no’ answer”.
+190. As early as March 2002, Lord Goldsmith had “wanted to be in a position to engage constructively” so that his “advice could be factored into the development of different options” in relation to the use of force in Iraq.[^85] His Office had explicitly told the Cabinet Office that “It would not be helpful” if Lord Goldsmith was “presented at the last moment with a request for a ‘yes or no’ answer”.
 Lord Goldsmith was “always available to discuss these matters with Ministerial colleagues”.

-191. Lord Goldsmith had warned Mr Straw and Mr Hoon on 28 March that he had not been asked for an opinion on the legality of possible military action, but that he would be “happy to discuss the matter” with them “at any time”.86
+191. Lord Goldsmith had warned Mr Straw and Mr Hoon on 28 March that he had not been asked for an opinion on the legality of possible military action, but that he would be “happy to discuss the matter” with them “at any time”.[^86]

 192. Asked why Lord Goldsmith was not involved until later, Mr McKane told the Inquiry that he could not recall why Lord Goldsmith was not brought into discussions after the

-81 Letter Brummell to Wood, 11 July 2002, ‘Iraq: US views – FCO Telegram No. 926’.
+[^81]: Letter Brummell to Wood, 11 July 2002, ‘Iraq: US views – FCO Telegram No. 926’.
-82 Letter McKane to Brummell, 12 July 2002, ‘Iraq: US views – FCO telegram No. 926’.
+[^82]: Letter McKane to Brummell, 12 July 2002, ‘Iraq: US views – FCO telegram No. 926’.
-83 Letter Brummell to McKane, 17 July 2002, ‘Iraq: US views – FCO Telegram No. 926’.
+[^83]: Letter Brummell to McKane, 17 July 2002, ‘Iraq: US views – FCO Telegram No. 926’.
-84 Public hearing, 27 January 2010, pages 16-17.
+[^84]: Public hearing, 27 January 2010, pages 16-17.
-85 Minute Berman to Attorney General, 11 March 2002, ‘Iraq’.
+[^85]: Minute Berman to Attorney General, 11 March 2002, ‘Iraq’.
-86 Letter Goldsmith to Hoon, 28 March 2002, [untitled].
+[^86]: Letter Goldsmith to Hoon, 28 March 2002, [untitled].

 36

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

-Crawford meeting, but he had remained in contact with the Legal Secretary to the Law Officers over the following months.87
+Crawford meeting, but he had remained in contact with the Legal Secretary to the Law Officers over the following months.[^87]

-193. Mr McKane told the Inquiry that the main consideration in deciding when to engage Lord Goldsmith was the difficulty in seeking formal advice when there wasn’t a specific proposition to put before him.88
+193. Mr McKane told the Inquiry that the main consideration in deciding when to engage Lord Goldsmith was the difficulty in seeking formal advice when there wasn’t a specific proposition to put before him.[^88]

 194. Asked about Lord Goldsmith’s request to be involved in Ministerial thinking about Iraq policy as it developed rather than at the last minute, Lord Wilson told the Inquiry that there had been no need to involve the Attorney General as no decisions needed to be taken.
-He offered the view that Lord Goldsmith might have written to the Cabinet Office because previous incidents had taught him the importance and difficulty of the issues involved in military action, and the importance of being involved early.89
+He offered the view that Lord Goldsmith might have written to the Cabinet Office because previous incidents had taught him the importance and difficulty of the issues involved in military action, and the importance of being involved early.[^89]

 ## Liaison Committee, 16 July 2002